-Dismissal - termination from the program in which the student is enrolled
+Dismissal - termination from the program in which the student is enrolled, but not termination from the University.

 Excused absences - are not reviewed by the Division's Academic and Professional Standard Committee unless a concerning pattern is identified.

 Reasons for excused absences consist of: